Solar Water Heater Services

 Passive systems tend to last longer due to their integral collector-storage features.
 They also are better for homes with high hot water needs.
 However, it’s important that your plumbing contractor is knowledgeable about installing passive units.
 Because of their heaviness, contractors have to pay attention to the weight limit and design of the room.
 Passive units need proper support to handle the weight.
 When considering solar heating, weigh the pros and cons of this system.
 Although solar energy is completely free, there are some drawbacks.

 - Solar thermal panels are efficient.
 You’ll save a lot of money on fuel/utility bills.

 - Although solar water heating systems are expensive to install, homeowners may qualify for tax incentives and credit at federal, state, and local levels.

 Here are some disadvantages to consider:

-- High initial cost to install.
+- The high initial cost to install.

 - Requires annual maintenance to ensure that all parts work together for efficient water heating.